 MusicCares provides a safety net of critical assistance for music people in times of need.
 MusiCares’ services and resources cover a wide range of financial, medical and personal emergencies, including addiction recovery services.

 Nonprofit Risk Management Center helps reduce risk for nonprofit volunteers and paid staff.
 It produces excellent, easy-to-read publications.
 Many are free.

 U.S. Small Business Administration breaks down the key provisions of Affordable Care Act based on business size, including the self-employed.
 The site also provides links to other information such as a glossary and implementation timeline.
 A blog, called Health Care Business Pulse, provides updates.

 Internal Revenue Service created a surprisingly helpful and well-organized site providing free publications and downloadable forms.
 Highly recommended are the Guide to Free Tax Services (Publication 910), Your Federal Income Tax (Publication 17), Tax Guide for Small Businesses (publication 334) and Charitable Contributions: Substantiation and Disclosure (Publication 1771).

-Missouri Society of Certified Public Accountants targets its site primarily for members, but it includes links to the state tax departments.
+Missouri Society of Certified Public Accountants targets its site primarily for members, but it includes links to state tax departments.